varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

         index.sass -> index.css
         index.coffee -> index.js

 Also it allows extensions.
-So, if you project needs a specific technology, you can a bit tune building instructions to techs the tools how to work with it.
+So, if your project needs a specific technology, you can a bit tune building instructions to teach the tools how to work with it.

 Moreover, there is no strict requirement to a naming convention and a file structure of your block stack.
 You are free to intent your own and configure tools to take block code from the right folders or files.

 ## BEM is Multi-lingual

 I'd like to highlight that BEM methodology is multi technological.
 You can divide any technology into blocks and then build pages.

 For example, equip blocks with their Markdown description and build documentation site for your project block stack automatically.

     blocks/